rust-bitcoin/rust-bitcoinconsensus/README.md

 I verified the build for Linux and OSX.
 Aleksey Sidorov contributed the windows build.
 PRs are welcome to extend support for other platforms.

 ## MSRV

 The MSRV of this crate is **1.41.1**.

 ## API

-The API is very basic, exposing Bitcoin's as is.
-This is intentional to keep this project minimal footprint and no further runtime dependencies.
+The API is very basic, exposing Bitcoin's API as is.
+This is intentional to keep this project to a minimal footprint and add no further runtime dependencies.
 You will need another Rust library to serialize Bitcoin transactions and scripts.

 Verify a single spend (input) of a Bitcoin transaction: